pkts-rs/tappers/README.md

 // Select an existing (or new) TAP interface name to open let tap_name = Interface::new("tap10")?;

-// Open the TAP device of the name "tap10" (or create it if it doesn't exist) let mut tap = Tap::new_named(tap_name)?;
+// Open the TAP device named "tap10" (or create it if it doesn't exist) let mut tap = Tap::new_named(tap_name)?;

 // Add a new address with associated info to the TAP device